From some of the highest tuition fees in the world to one of the most expensive countries to live, studying in the UK costs a wealth.

-How many hours you’re permitted to work in the UK depends in the type of course you’re attending too.
-Below are shown how much hours can work with respect to the type of course
+How many hours you’re permitted to work in the UK depends on the type of the course you’re attending too.
+Below are shown how many hours you can work with respect to the type of course.

 In these types of courses, a student can work up to 20 hours per week

-A full-time course at a degree level or above sponsored by e recognized body in the UK
+A full-time course at a degree level or above in a recognized higher education institution

-A short-term student registered in a program of a foreign higher institution settled in the UK
+A short-term student registered in a program of a foreign higher institution settled in UK

 In the following types of courses, students are allowed to work only 10 hours a week

-In a full-time course below level degree sponsored by a recognized body in the UK or it receives public funding as a Higher Education institution
+- In a full-time course below level degree sponsored by a recognized body or a publicly-funded as a higher education institution.

-Any course where the student-aged over 16 holds a Tier 4 (Child) visa
+- Any course where the student is aged over 16 holds a Tier 4 (Child) visa

-While in these courses students are not allowed to work while they’re studying in the UK
+While students attending these courses are not allowed to work while studying in UK

-- In a part-time postgraduate course or above that is supported by a recognized body in the UK or that receives public funds like a Higher Education Institution
+- In a part-time postgraduate course or above that is supported by a recognized body in the UK or that receives public funds as a Higher Education Institution

 - In a course at a further education college at whatever level